 - have strong interpersonal communication skills

-- have experience and an interest in academic writing and presenting
+- have experience and an interest in academic presenting and writing

-- have a willingness to learn more about writing and language
+- have a willingness to learn more about presenting, writing, language, and culture

 - have an interest in engaging with people from diverse backgrounds and disciplines